ivvycode/apidocs/venues/add-or-update-opportunity.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="companyId" type="integer" required=false %}
 The unique company id of opportunity
 \(Required when lead belongs to a company and the id is missing\)
 {% endapi-method-parameter %}

+{% api-method-parameter name="company" type="object" required=false %}
+The data array of company.
+See addOrUpdateCompany API in contact namespace for parameters.
+See [assigning a company/contact to the opportunity](add-or-update-opportunity.md#assigning-a-company-contact-to-the-opportunity).
+{% endapi-method-parameter %}

 {% api-method-parameter name="industryId" type="integer" required=false %}